 Swords = head-stuff; communication, thinking, clarity, vision

 Image = someone refusing to open up, communicate or acknowledge

 It appears that our seeker is reluctant to acknowledge the truth of her situation.
 She may be blocking off one or more avenues that might lead her to meeting her true love.
-It is possible that some past experience has caused her to build barriers around herself thus discouraging potential lovers.
+Perhaps a past experience has caused her to build barriers around herself, thus discouraging potential lovers.
 Or she might have a specific vision of the man of her dreams which is preventing her from seeing the potential of someone she has already met.

 The King of Pentacles

 The King sits on his throne in a lush, verdant garden.
 He is surrounded by grape-bearing vines.
 He wears a crown of leaves and holds a sceptre in his right hand and holds a golden pentacle with his left and lets it rest on his knee.
 His clothes are opulent – all greens, reds and gold.
 In contrast he appears to be wearing bedroom slippers on his feet.
 He is bearded and jolly-looking.
 In the far distance are cultivated fields, and beyond them a town or perhaps it is the king’s castle.

 Pentacles = material concerns, money, business, home, health